cloudposse/terraform-null-ansible/README.md

 ## Module usage

 ### Add special section to the playbook
-You must add this section on the top of playbook that will be used for provision
+You must add this section on the top of playbook that will be used for provision, because Ansible needs an inventory and you, in any case, should add target host to an inventory (runtime or file based) e.g. `../ansible/playbooks/playbook.yml`

-e.g. `../ansible/playbooks/playbook.yml`
 * Create a runtime inventorty with an ip address of a host
-* Waite for target host is ready for ssh connection
+* Wait for target host is ready for ssh connection

 ```
 ---